Health and Safety

 - Anyone on campus requiring a transfer of care will be sent to our health care partner for evaluation and treatment.
 EMS will be notified of the particulars of the situation to prepare for safe transport.

 - All places where any positive students or employees have spent significant amounts of time will undergo thorough cleaning and disinfection.

-- In the event that an employee tests positive for COVID-19, their supervisor and HR should be notified, and the policy for sick leave and work accommodations will apply.
-All sick employees must isolate at home for a minimum of 10 days from their first symptoms and must be without fever for 24 hours.
-The Manhattan College Employee Assistance Program offers emotional and counseling support services.
+- In the event that an employee tests positive for COVID-19 or develops illness, a red pass is assigned.
+All employees with illness must isolate at home for a minimum of 10 days from the onset of symptoms and must be without fever for 24 hours.
+Health Services will clear the red pass for employees to return to campus.
+Their supervisor will be notified, and sick leave policy and work accommodations will apply.
+The Manhattan College Employee Assistance Program is available to offer emotional and counseling support services.

 - Commuter students with a positive test will be directed to isolate at home.

-- Health Services will notify academic advisors and faculty through Jaspersconnect when a student is unable to attend classes in person or remotely.
+- Health Services and Contact Tracing will notify academic advisors and faculty through JasperConnect when a student is unable to attend classes in person or remotely.

-- All cases will be assigned to a contract tracer to identify any Manhattan College contacts who need to begin the process of quarantine and self-monitoring.
-These contacts will be quarantined for 14 days.
+- All positive cases will be referred to the Contact Tracing office to identify any Manhattan College contacts to begin the process of quarantine and self-monitoring.
+These close contacts will quarantine for 14 days.

 Students interested in requesting a COVID-19-related medical accommodation should submit their request to email@example.com.
 The request should provide all the relevant information on appropriate letterhead from a medical professional.
 Accommodations will be given on a case-by-case basis as the health and safety of the entire Manhattan College community will be taken into consideration.

-The College is developing a number of partnerships with area healthcare providers including Columbia Allen Pavilion, CityMD, Riverdale Family Practice and local pharmacies.
+The College has developed a number of partnerships with regional healthcare and testing providers including Columbia Allen Pavilion, CityMD, Riverdale Family Practice, Enzo Clinical Labs, Broad Institute, and local pharmacies.